leshacat/binsync/README.md

 2. Pull the updates from server `git pull`
 3. Execute installer `./install_binsync.sh`

+#### Coming features
+- Can't think of any at the moment, but please create GitHub or Gogs issue ticket if you have any suggestions.

 #### Donations:
 **XMR:** 84wwa7EKo8uasZAHijHKtBTuBaMPuNjCJgnfGJrsLFo4aZcfrzGvUX33sSeFNdno8fPiTDGnz4h1bCvsdFQYWRuR2619FzS <br />
 **ETH(ERC-20):** 0xc89eEa9b5C0cfa7f583dc1A6405a7d5730ADB603 <br />